cs31415/cs31415.github.io/_posts/2023-02-10-async-programming-1.md

 In a nutshell, .NET creates a state machine for each async method to keep track of the current execution point, and passes a reference to the part of the method following the `await` (called the continuation and captured by the state machine) to the underlying operating system API to be called (by the device driver) once the async operation is complete.
 This continuation runs on a different (threadpool) thread from the calling thread.
 The ambient context of the thread (called the synchronization context) is captured by the continuation and replayed when it runs.
 There are times when we may not want the context to be captured (especially in libraries that can be called by clients with different types of contexts) and this can be done through calling `ConfigureAwait(false)` on the task object.
 This may not make much sense at this time, but conveys a hint of the complexities lurking underneath.

-In Part 2 (TBD), we descend into the labyrinth.
+Part 2 (TBD) descends into the labyrinth.

 ## Takeaways